 In accordance with Article 104 of the Company's Constitution, at least one-third of the Directors (or, if the number is not a multiple of three, the number nearest to but not greater than one-third) shall retire from office by rotation at every Annual General Meeting ("AGM") and each Director is subject to retirement at least once in every three years.
-None of the Directors would retire at the forthcoming AGM in accordance with Article 104 of the Company's Constitution.
-Pursuant to Article 108 of the Constitution of the Company, newly appointed Directors should submit themselves for re-election at the Annual General Meeting following their appointments.
-Mr. Doraraj S, Mr. Tushar s/o Pritamlal Doshi, Mr. Maneesh Tripathi and Mr. Jai Swarup Pathak would be required to submit themselves for re-election at the forthcoming AGM.
-They have offered themselves for re-election.
+Mr. Tushar s/o Pritamlal Doshi is subject to retirement at the forthcoming AGM pursuant to Article 104 of the Constitution.
+He has offered himself for re-election.
+Pursuant to Article 108 of the Constitution, Ms. Chada Anitha Reddy, who was appointed on 7 April 2018, would retire at the forthcoming AGM.
+She has offered herself for re-election.